 UK unveils $420 billion lifeline for firms hit by coronavirus

 Britain said it would launch a 330 billion-pound ($399 billion) lifeline of loan guarantees and provide a further 20 billion pounds in tax cuts, grants and other help for businesses facing the risk of collapse from the spread of coronavirus.
-Finance minister Rishi Sunak repeated his pledge to do "whatever it takes" including further action if needed to help sectors from retailers to bars and airports which are reeling from a near-shutdown of their businesses.
+Finance minister Rishi Sunak again pledged to do "whatever it takes" to help retailers, bars and airports and other firms, many of which are reeling from a near-shutdown of business.

 "This is not a time for ideology and orthodoxy," Sunak said on Tuesday, speaking alongside Prime Minister Boris Johnson.
 "This is a time to be bold, a time for courage."
-Britain, criticised by some scientists for moving more slowly than other European countries to prevent the spread of the virus, ramped up its response on Monday when it told people to avoid pubs, clubs, restaurants, cinemas and theatres.
+Britain, criticised by some scientists for moving too slowly to check the spread of the virus, ramped up its response on Monday when it told people to avoid pubs, clubs, restaurants, cinemas and theatres.

+On Tuesday, it announced plans to cancel routine surgery for three months to focus the health service on the coronavirus and courts in England and Wales dealing with serious crimes will not start trials likely to last for more than three days.
+"We must act like any war-time government and do whatever it takes to support our economy," Johnson said.

+The coronavirus death toll in Britain rose by 16 to 71.
+Sunak described Tuesday's package of measures as unprecedented, although Britain issued guarantees of around 1 trillion pounds during the global financial crisis.

 Companies from those sectors would be offered cash grants and the government would discuss a support package for airlines and airports.
 Britain's biggest airports including Heathrow and Gatwick have warned that they face the threat of a complete shutdown without government help.